A localization-delocalization transition for nonhomogeneous random matrices: Proof of delocalization for d>>log N

 \begin{lem}[Mesoscopic semicircle law] Denote by

 the Stieltjes transform of the standard semicircle law.
 Then

 for every $z\in\mathbb{C}$ with $\Im z>0$. \end{lem}

-\begin{proof} The theory of \cite{free} enables us to compare the spectral statistics of a random matrix $X_N$ with those of a certain determinstic operator $X_{N,\textrm{free}}$ that arises from free probability theory.
-In particular, \cite[Theorem 2.8]{free} states that
+\begin{proof} The theory of \cite{free} enables us to compare the spectral statistics of a random matrix $X_N$ with those of a certain deterministic operator $X_{N,\textrm{free}}$ that arises from free probability theory.\footnote{ More precisely, $X_{N,\mathrm{free}}$ may be defined as a matrix whose entries are $(X_{N,\mathrm{free}})_{xy}= 1_{x\sim y}s_{xy}$, where $s_{xy}$ are freely independent semicircular variables modulo symmetry $s_{yx}=s_{xy}$.} In particular, \cite[Theorem 2.8 and Lemma 3.1]{free} yield